aschnuecker/Superlevel-sets/README.md

 -->

 # Contents
+This repository contains the (Matlab and Julia) codes and instructions needed to replicate the results of the paper:
-This README.md provides instructions for replicating the paper **On superlevel sets of conditional densities and multivariate quantile regression**.
+> Camehl, A., Fok, D., & Gruber, K. (2024).
+On superlevel sets of conditional densities and multivariate quantile regression. *Journal of Econometrics*.

 # Usage